ogradyc01/GoldenCheetah/Main-Page_Users-Guide.md

 For first time users of GoldenCheetah we recommended to at least 'flip-through' the whole Wiki - ideally with GoldenCheetah running in a second window and make yourself familiar with the concepts and features.
 Once you have done this, use the WiKi to re-visit specific details and concepts which you are using in GoldenCheetah.
 Most of the GoldenCheetah functionality is very straight forward and self-explanatory.
 This Wiki will not elaborate on these functions in broad details (everyone of you knows how to select of file for upload, so no need to explain this here) - but the Wiki aims to cover special features related to such features - such as (where to I have context menus on (right) mouse-click, where to I have mouse-over features, what is the impact of moving my athlet directory,...) - so all the things you might face when you use GoldenCheetah.

-_Note:_ All screenhots are taken on a Windows 7 installation of GoldenCheetah.
-Installations on other operating systems supported by GoldenCheetah will have a slightly different look&feel.
+_Note: All screenhots are taken on a Windows 7 installation of GoldenCheetah.
+Installations on other operating systems supported by GoldenCheetah will have a slightly different look&feel._

+_Disclaimer: The Wiki is written to help users to explore the broadness of GoldenCheetah and to learn all of it's functionality.
+As any documentation, it may have errors and may be incomplete.
+Also there may be typos and you will easily notice that this new User's guide is not written by an english native speaker.
+As the Wiki is open to any GitHub user - improvements and enhancements are welcome.
+Please try to follow the structure provided initially.
+In case you do not want to edit, but still provide feedback, please send a mail to "joern.rm at gmail.de". - Thanks_